An almost sure invariance principle for some classes of non-stationary mixing sequences: Verification of the additional conditions in the non-scalar case: Markov chains

 where we recall that $S_{n,m}=\sum_{j=n}^{m}X_j$.
 The numbers $u_i(f;u)$ are given in \cite[Definition 1.14]{DS}: $u_i^2(f;u)=(u_i(f;u))^2$ is the variance of the balance (in the terminology of \cite{DS}) function $\Gamma_i=\Gamma_{i,f\cdot u}$ given by

-corresponding to the hexagon generated by $(x_{i-1},x_{i},x_{i+1};y_{i-1},y_{i},y_{i+1})$, with respect to the probability measure on the space of hexagons at positions $i$ which was introduced in \cite[Section 1.3]{DS}.
-We thus have the following result. \begin{proposition} Assumption \ref{AssVV}(and hence Theorem \ref{Main Thm}) holds true if there is a constant $C>1$ so that the ratio between the largest and smallest eigenvalues of the matrix $(u_i^2(f,e_j))_{i,j}$ is bounded by $C$ (here $e_j$ is the $j$-th standard unit vector). \end{proposition}
+corresponding to the hexagon generated by $(x_{i-1},x_{i},x_{i+1};y_{i-1},y_{i},y_{i+1})$, with respect to the probability measure on the space of hexagons positioned at ``time" $i$, as introduced in \cite[Section 1.3]{DS}.
+We thus have the following result. \begin{proposition} Assumption \ref{AssVV} (and hence Theorem \ref{Main Thm}) holds true if there is a constant $C\geq1$ so that for each $j$ the matrix $B_j$ defined by $(B_j)_{k,\ell}=\frac12\big(u_j^2(f,e_k)+u_j^2(f,e_\ell)\big)$ (where $e_m$ is the $m$-th standard unit vector), satisfies